 The American Foreign Service Association urges its members to show their support for the proposed U.S. Diplomacy Center and Museum at the Department of State by making a contribution.
 AFSA is spearheading a campaign amongst its members to collect funds, which will be given to the USDC as a lump-sum donation in the name of AFSA and its members.

 We hope that you will consider supporting this important project, which will highlight the importance of diplomacy and development, and the service and sacrifice of Foreign Service members around the world.
 Please consider a donation of $15, $30, $50 or even more if you are able.
-To make a secure, online donation, simply click on the PayPal button below.
-You may also send a check to: American Foreign Service Association, c/o USDC, 2101 E Street NW, Washington, DC 20037.
+Please send a check to: American Foreign Service Association, c/o USDC, 2101 E Street NW, Washington, DC 20037.
 For questions about this project, please get in touch with AFSA.
 Please see below for additional information about the U.S. Diplomacy Center and Museum.
-(If the button below does not work at first, right-click on the image and select "open in another tab" or "open in another window.")

 (From the USDC web site:)